Unicoi County to introduce luxury, couples-only cabin resort in mountains

 UNICOI COUNTY, Tenn.
-(WJHL) — Unicoi County economic officials announced Friday that the locality invested almost $20 million toward a luxury cabin resort in the mountains.
+(WJHL) — Unicoi County economic officials announced Friday that the locality is celebrating a $20-million investment toward a luxury cabin resort in the mountains.

 A release from the county’s Economic and Community Development Board said Coffee Ridge Resort will mark the first of its kind in Northeast Tennessee and will help boost tourism in the area.